3570 S. Las Vegas Blvd., Las Vegas, NV

 Even mere mortals can experience service and amenities worthy of the Olympian gods, from the artisan-like hair, skin and nail treatments available at Color salon run by Michael Boychuck to the 55,000-square-foot Qua Baths & Spa, which is known for its signature Roman bath rituals.

 Caesars Palace boasts five room towers.
 The spacious rooms in its Augustus and Octavius towers are known as The Laurel Collection.
-They provide an elevated guest experience with added luxuries like a private valet entrance, an exclusive registration desk, a unique hotel app, a dedicated service staff and direct access to the Garden of the Gods pool oasis.
+They provide an elevated guest experience with added luxuries like a unique hotel app, a dedicated service staff and direct access to the Garden of the Gods pool oasis.

 The world's first Nobu Hotel has also opened inside the resort.
 Created by celebrity chef Nobu Matsuhisa, the 181-room boutique property offers a distinctly Japanese experience in the heart of the Las Vegas Strip.
 On the ground floor of Caesars Palace, it boasts the world's largest Nobu Restaurant and Lounge, at 12,775 square feet.
 In addition to a sushi bar, private dining areas, an open kitchen and two chef's tables, this is the only Nobu restaurant in the world to have three sizzling teppanyaki tables.